jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 This API offers you [different methods to declare your collections](https://www.11ty.io/docs/collections/#collection-api-methods) that each have their use.
 My favourite and most used one by far is `getFilteredByGlob(glob)` that allows you create a collection from all files matching a defined glob pattern.

-If all your Markdown files for your blogposts are in a `./src/blog/` directory, grouping them into a collection is quiet simple.
+If all your Markdown files for your blogposts are in a `./src/blog/` directory, grouping them into a collection is quite simple.
 You have to add the following code to your `.eleventy.js` configuration file.
 While we are at it, we will also add our `team` collection.

 ```js
 module.exports = function(eleventyConfig) {